Who has insurance?

 ♦ The percentage of the U.S. population received coverage through government programs is growing.

-In June 2021, 76 million people were enrolled in Medicaid and close to 7 million were enrolled in CHIP.
+By September 2023, 81 million people were enrolled in Medicaid and 7 million were enrolled in CHIP.

 ♦ There are a number of reasons for the decline in employer sponsored coverage.
 Cost is the main reason.